shaunakg/portfolio-zola/content/posts/scalpel.md

 ) %}
 Most responses are generated in 5 seconds, with visible text appearing within 2 seconds.
 Every generated section is displayed as soon as it is available, allowing the user to start learning about the procedure immediately.
 {% end %}

+## The point of it all

+You might have a few objections at this point.
+For example, you might see that there is no factual grounding for the LLM to draw upon, so the rate of hallucinations is probably signficant.
+Or, that the anatomy capabilities are quite rudimentary and simple Google Image searches probably don't build a great foundation.

+However, I did not create Scalpel to be used daily.
+In fact, I've only used it myself less than 10 times in a real-world situation.
+It's really only the best option the first time you see a complicated procedure name and don't have time to research in depth.

+The point of creating Scalpel, and this post, is to demonstrate the use of LLMs in medical education.
+I recently attended <span class="hover-clarify" title="Association for Medical Education in Europe">AMEE</span> 2025 in Barcelona, where AI was a major theme.
+There were several sessions dedicated to AI in medicine and myriad booths with companies selling AI edtech products.

+{% carousel() %}
+    {% carousel_item(src="spain/sketchy-ddx.jpg", alt="Sketchy DDx") %}
+    Sketchy's AI DDx product - creates a simulated patient that you can chat to in order to hone your differential diagnosis skills.
+    {% end %}

+    {% carousel_item(src="spain/stanford-ml.jpg", alt="Stanford ML") %}
+    A lecture from Stanford on AI clinical simulation tools (specifically Clinical Mind AI).
+    {% end %}

+    {% carousel_item(src="spain/uicm-ml.jpg", alt="UICM ML") %}
+    A lecture from the University of Illinois at Chicago on ML in medicine.
+    {% end %}

+    {% carousel_item(src="spain/llm-taste.jpg", alt="LLM Taste") %}
+    A lecture about LLMs in health professions education, specifically, how one can develop a taste for the quality of an LLM.
+    {% end %}
+{% end %}

+What I did not find, however, was any lectures helping students or educators create their own learning tools.
+This was surprising to me, as I think it's obvious that customised learning leads to the best outcomes - that's why private tutors and personalised curricula are so popular.
+Furthermore, with LLMs in their current state, it's relatively easy to create these tools for ourselves.

+The fact that a single student can build a tool like Scalpel in their spare time is proof that the barrier to entry for medical education technology has collapsed.
+We are moving away from a one-size-fits-all model of education toward one where students can architect their own learning support systems.

+At AMEE, the conversation was largely about how institutions can use AI to teach us.
+I think the more interesting conversation is how we can use AI to teach ourselves.
+Scalpel is just a small experiment in that direction - an attempt to use large language models to handle the messy reality of hospital logistics so I can focus on the medicine.

+Thanks for reading - if you have any thoughts, I'd love to hear them!
+Please shoot me an [email](mailto:hi@srg.id.au) or [Twitter DM](https://x.com/2vectorfoil) and let's chat!